treeverse/katacoda-playground/lakeFS-play/step1.md

 Let's start by creating a repository.

-We will name the repository my_repo:
+We will name the repository my-repo:
 `lakectl repo create lakefs://my-repo local://storage-location`{{execute}}

 You can see the repository was created, and the default branch is `main`.